Holiday Highlights

 Prepare yourself for the final true climb of the week, a 5km climb past the impressively situated Santuario de Condes, to finally descend out of the sierra on a cracking 20km rollercoaster ride through deciduous forest and wheat fields, bringing you back to the beautiful blanket of vines.
 Snaking through foothills, you will arrive at the Camino stage-post town of Viana and you’ll meander through lanes for the final kilometres to your final destination, Logroño.

 Time to pack those bags for the last time.
-Hopefully there’s a little time to explore the old quarter of Logroño before your transfer back to Bilbao for your journey home.
+Hopefully there’s a little time to explore the old quarter of Logroño before heading off on your onward travels.

 The Cycling